jbweber/homestead/roles/libvirt-create/README.md

 ## Unified VM Configuration

-All VMs use the same configuration format.
-The role automatically determines the libvirt attachment type based on whether `network_source` is defined.
+All VMs use the same configuration format with a `network_interfaces` list that supports both single and multiple network interfaces.

 ### Configuration Format